ZwerOxotnik/cc-template/readme.md

 /test-1 /test-2 /test3 /test4
 ```

-* [settings.lua](/settings.lua) - creates new settings to give ability to turn on/off commands via map settings. (requires 1 tweak for your mod)
+* [settings.lua](/settings.lua) - creates new settings to give ability to turn on/off commands via map settings.
-* [mod-commands.lua](/mod-commands) - contains table of commands without functions as command "settings". (change it for your necessities)
+* [mod-commands.lua](/mod-commands) - contains a module for interation on control and data stage. (change it for your necessities)
-* [contorl.lua](/control.lua) - contains logic for the system (change it to add/change commands/modules/events etc)
+* [contorl.lua](/control.lua) - handles events and uses modules.
 * [example-1.lua](/example-1.lua) - uses as a module with simple commands (you can delete it in your mod)

 ## LICENSE